NEWS

 A post shared by Humans of Northeast India | HONEI (@humansofnortheastindia)

-Jadav toiled for decades to cultivate this vast forest with his own hands, a feat for which the former Indian President A.P.J.
-Abdul Kalam nicknamed him “The Forest Man of India.”
-NPR reports that he is now planning to convert another patch of barren land into his forest’s green underbelly.
+Jadav spent decades cultivating this forest with his own hands, earning the nickname “The Forest Man of India” from former president A.P.J.
+Abdul Kalam NPR reports that he is now planning to convert another patch of barren land into his forest’s green underbelly.
 Jadav wakes up each day before dawn, paddles along a small river, packs his lunch and enters a forest that he has created single-handedly.
 Known as “Mulai Kathoni,” the forest is a wholesome ecosystem that hosts a variety of wildlife species including Bengal tigers, Asian elephants, Indian rhinoceros, reptiles, over 100 deer, and rabbits.
 Located inside Majuli, the largest river island in the world, the forest spans an area of 550 hectares (1,360 acres).

 Representative Image Source: Patch Of Sunlight In A Wood (Getty Images)